ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

 When the `transit_encryption` property is set to `stunnel`, encryption in transit is enabled, and you must complete a few configuration steps on the compute host to mount the file share securely.
-In the example the `allowed_transit_encryption_modes` is specified as `stunnel,none`, then the mount target can have either one of those values as the value of `transit_encryption`.
+In the example, the `allowed_transit_encryption_modes` is specified as `stunnel,none`, then the mount target can have either one of those values as the value of `transit_encryption`.

 A successful response looks like the following example.